6371 Transnational Investment Law and Arbitration - CARDENAS- 22833

 7) The Applicable Law to the jurisdiction and merits phase of an investment dispute

-8) Bilateral Investment Treaties Standards: Expropriation, fair and equitable treatment, national treatment, most favorable nation treatment, security and protection clauses, umbrella clauses, survival clauses, and free transfer of funds.
+8) Bilateral Investment Treaties Standards: Expropriation, fair and equitable treatment, national treatment, most favored nation treatment, security and protection clauses, umbrella clauses, survival clauses, and free transfer of funds.

-10) The recognition and enforcement of arbitration awards.
+11) The transnational recognition and enforcement of arbitration awards.

 First Day Assignments: